Boys Night Out (band)

-Boys Night Out was a Canadian emo/post-hardcore band from Burlington, Ontario, Canada.
+Boys Night Out is a Canadian emo/post-hardcore band from Burlington, Ontario.

 History

 The band formed in 2001 when Connor Lovat-Fraser (lead vocalist, guitar) and Jeff Davis (lead guitar, piano) started collaborating on songs.
 They were joined by Dave Costa (vocals, bass), Chris Danner (drums), and Rob Pasalic (guitar, vocals) and, that year, independently released the four-song EP You Are My Canvas, which was influenced by fellow Burlington hardcore act Grade.
 Danner left the band and was replaced on drums by Ben Arseneau.
 The band signed to One Day Savior Recordings and, in 2002, released the EP Broken Bones and Bloody Kisses.

-Interest in the band was immediate, and they were signed to New Jersey-based Ferret Records.
+Interest in the band was immediate, and they were signed to New Jersey–based Ferret Records.
 Their debut album, Make Yourself Sick, was released in 2003.
 It was much lighter and pop-punk-oriented, but with the same heavy screaming and guitars found on earlier releases.
 The band toured heavily in support of the record with acts such as My Chemical Romance, Catch 22, Saves the Day, and as part of the 2005 Warped Tour.1 Boys Night Out also was featured in the 2005 Nintendo Fusion Tour with Fall Out Boy, Motion City Soundtrack, The Starting Line, and Panic! at the Disco.

 The band's next album, 2005's Trainwreck, was a more subdued concept album based on a man's loss of sanity.
 Trainwreck opens with a doctor dictating his notes into a tape recorder.
 The album chronicles the arrest, trial, treatment and subsequent release of a man who, in a waking dream, murders his wife and then cuts off his hands so he can not kill again.
 During the recording of this album, Arseneau had left the band; Adam Kingsbury briefly stepped in before Brian Southall joined permanently.
 Keyboardist and singer Kara Dupuy had joined the band; her vocals act as the deceased wife's voice heard by the patient throughout the album.
 In support of the album, the band toured with Armor for Sleep, went to the UK with Less Than Jake and played the Waidestock! festival in Pennsylvania.

 Also in 2006, the band released a limited-edition DVD, filmed at The Opera House in Toronto, called Dude, You Need To Stop Dancing - A Film About Boys Night Out.
 By this time, Dupuy had left, as had Pasalic, who formed the band Saint Alvia.
 He was replaced by guitarist Andy Lewis, formerly of The Fullblast.
 Later that year, Brian Southall left the band to join The Receiving End of Sirens.
 He was replaced by Ben Arseneau, the original drummer.